 I didn’t have much hope after my disappointment with Prague itself.
 Cesky Krumlov day trip from Prague it was though, after ruling out Kutna Hora.
 We actually did a couple of day trips from Prague (Cesky Krumlov and Dresden, Germany) and both day trips were done via bus after careful consideration.

-Going from Prague to Cesky Krumlov, you have several options:
+Prague to Cesky Krumlov: you have several options:

 Taking a train from Prague to Cesky Krumlov makes sense and one would assume it would be a faster journey.
 As always, we checked the man in Seat 61 website for train departure times.
 If you’re not familiar with the man, you need to be.
 It’s a treasure trove of information of all train transport, in plain English and easy links to purchase your tickets.
 2 things stopped me from booking our Cesky Krumlov day trip by train.